YashdalfTheGray/todos/README.md

 # todos

-The classic todo app that everyone writes
+The classic todo app that everyone writes.

 ## Setup